micjan/truncateString/README.md

 This will transpile (to `dist/truncateString.js`), uglify (to `dist/truncateString.min.js`) and run tests (on the `dist/truncateString.min.js`).

+Make sure that all Tests are successful and check the coverage/index.html for 100% test-coverage.

+Also, no dependencies, please! devDependencies are OK of course.

 ## License

 MIT © Michael Janssen